clij/clij2-fft/README.md

 ## Java and ImageJ

-clij2-fft requires [clij2](https://clij.github.io).
+clij2-fft requires [clij2](https://clij.github.io) and clij update sites.
 Follow [these instructions](https://clij.github.io/clij2-docs/installationInFiji) to install clij2.
-You will also need to add the following update site https://sites.imagej.net/clijx-deconvolution/
+You will also need to add the `clijx-deconvolution` update site.

 You can then access Richardson-Lucy Deconvolution via the CLIJ2-assistant, as shown in [this video](./docs/deconvolution/clij-decon.mp4).